 Lead batteries are key to the shift to sustainable, low emission transport systems, supporting increased vehicle hybridisation and electrification, all the way from start-stop technology to full EVs.

 One of the most cost-effective ways to yield fuel savings and reduce CO2 emissions is ‘stop-start technology’ – lead batteries enable vehicle fuel consumption and emissions by stopping the engine when the car comes to a full stop, and seamlessly restarting when the brake is released or the clutch is pressed.

-By 2030 it is predicted that more than 80% of cars sold in the EU will be micro-hybrids.
+By 2030 it is predicted that more than 80% of cars with an internal combustion engine sold in the EU will be micro-hybrids.
 The new car sales market will be dominated by those using this technology combined with regenerative braking, where the battery is able to store the energy generated by braking, saving the energy that would otherwise be lost.
 These advanced systems have the potential to eliminate millions of tons CO2 emissions without the need to drastically alter vehicle design.

 In industrial electric vehicles, especially forklift trucks and automated guided vehicles (AGVs) used for cleaning and railway applications, lead batteries represent approximately 90% of the EU motive battery power market – saving energy, as well as reducing emissions and noise.
 The clean mobility revolution depends the safety, reliability, sustainability and cost-effectiveness of lead batteries.
 Their unparalleled levels of safety and reliability are critical to ensuring the safety of drivers and passengers, while the low-cost lead batteries also provide them with an affordable option – key drivers in the adoption of e-mobility.

 Analysts confirm that 12V lead batteries will remain essential in the transformation to electric mobility up to and beyond 2030.